David-Manniche/TheMarket/readme.txt

 Bug :
     => 034264 - Getting error while uploading bulk media.
     => 035273 - If a product without brand is listing in search result then under filters it listed as without name and on accessing that filter there is fatal error occurred.
+    => 034297 - Currency symbol position is not fixed in RTL mode(with RTL language) on any page.